Primitive Shapes

 Torus

-declaration creates a circle revolved around a radius or a "ring" shape.
-Set the radius
+The Torus declaration creates a circle revolved around a radius or a "ring" shape.
+Set the radius attribute for the revolve radius and the radius2 for the profile radius.

 # Created in DeclaraCAD